 In competitions, the simplicity of models does not matter.
-In fact, a simple model implies that the solution is easily achieved and thus uncompetitive.
+A simple model implies that the solution is easily achieved and thus, uncompetitive.
 Winning solutions usually stack multiple models in complicated ensembles to squeeze out every last bit of performance.
 In other words: Nobody cares how the sausage is made, any hack that improves the performance of the model is viable.

 In the industry, the choice of model can also depend on additional requirements and trade-offs such as:

 - Interpretability of results: Interpretability is often very valuable in the development process and is even sometimes a strict requirement.

 - Prediction time: In many cases, slow prediction times result in a poor experience for end-users.

 - Training time: In some cases, end-users train models on their data, making training time a trade-off.

 - Zero Training error: In a few cases, it is a requirement that the model performs with zero training error.

 Because models are the primary subject of interest for academics and competitors alike, there is a wide range of great standard models available in the public domain.
 It is therefore often unnecessary for industrial data scientists to spend resources on manipulating this component.
 Academia and open source contributors already provide most of the hard work.